HIV/AIDS in Africa: Subtype factor

-In Africa, subtype C of HIV-1 is very common, whereas it is rare in America or Europe.
-People with subtype C progress to AIDS faster than those with subtype A, the predominant subtype in America and Europe (see HIV disease progression rates#HIV subtype variation and effect on progression rates).
+Subtypes A and C are the most prevalent HIV subtypes in Africa, and subtype C is the most prominent in the world, accounting for about 50% of all HIV infections.
+Despite this, the majority of HIV research has historically been focused on subtype B, which constitutes only 12% of infections, mostly in Europe.
+Due to this lack of research, it is currently unclear whether or not subtype C has evolved factors for increased viral transmission compared to other HIV subtypes.

 Religious factors

-Pressure from both Christian and Muslim religious leaders has resulted in the banning of a number of safe-sex campaigns, including condom promoting advertisements being banned in Kenya.
+Pressure from both Christian and Muslim religious leaders has resulted in the banning of a number of safe-sex campaigns, including condom promoting advertisements.

-Health Care delivery
+Health care delivery

 While there is currently no cure or vaccine for HIV/AIDS there are emerging treatments.
 It has been extensively discussed that antiretroviral drugs (ART) are crucial for preventing the acquiring of AIDS.
 AIDS is acquired at the final stage of the HIV virus, which can be completely averted.
 It is overwhelmingly possible to live with the virus and never acquire AIDS.
 The proper obedience to ART drugs can provide an infected person with a limitless future.
 ART drugs are key in preventing the diseases from progressing as well as ensuring the disease is well controlled, thus forbidding the disease from becoming resistant to the treatments.

-In countries like Nigeria and the Central African Republic, a mere less than 25% of the population has access to the ART drugs.
+In countries like Nigeria and the Central African Republic, less than 25% of the population has access to the ART drugs.
 Funds devoted to ART drug access were measured at $19.1 billion in 2013 in low and middle-income countries among the region, however the funds were short of the UNAIDS' previous resource needs estimates of $22–24 billion by 2015.